 That doesn’t mean Avast lacks merit.
 While the distribution of products seems money hungry, the free plan is very generous.
 If you’re looking for a free antivirus, Avast is one of the best choices available.

-If you’re looking for something different, then make sure to read our other antivirus reviews.
 Do you like Avast or Bitdefender more?
 Let us know in the comments and, as always, thanks for reading.